ariessa/blockchain-dex-events/README.md

 <img src="/dex_event_logs/question_2/screenshots/tx_event_logs_second_swap.png"/>

-- The data section shows that WETH tokens was swapped for USDC tokens.
+- The data section shows that WETH tokens were swapped for USDC tokens.
 The amounts are in BigNumber for precision purposes and because Solidity does not support floating numbers.

 ```
 amount0In: 0